Auto Insurance Claim Advice

 Make sure your doctor documents your symptoms

-If you are claiming psychological injuries, you must overcome the presumption “that you are making it up.”
+If you are claiming psychological injuries, you must overcome the presumption “that you are making it up”.
 I know this should not be the case, you are the victim.
-However, with so many people out there making frivolous claims, adjusters are at the defensive 100% of the time.

-Get a great Bodily Injury E-book for more key information
+Get a great Bodily Injury E-book for more key information.

-Many people decide to not take medicine for many different reasons; the insurance adjuster will claim it is because you did not have any psychological injuries to begin with.
+Many people decide to not take medicine for many different reasons.
+The insurance adjuster will claim it is because you did not have any psychological injuries to begin with.

 Even if you did this, you must be able to show that there was an actual connection (causation) between the accident and the physiological injury.

 Remember that with any kind of bodily injury claim, you are really setting yourself to go to court.
-Therefore, your doctors’ reputation will be put to the test.
-Even in arbitrations and mediations, adjusters, attorneys, and judges, will discuss your doctors’ reputation.
+Therefore, your doctor’s reputation will be put to the test.
+Even in arbitrations and mediations, adjusters, attorneys, and judges, will discuss your doctor’s reputation.

 If you are considering making this type of claim, please consult with an attorney.
 They can guide you and tell you if your claim has any chance of success.